 Alex had mixed feelings about returning to work.
 “I didn’t like it, I felt sick about it,” he recalls.

-Alex states that in Salford there was very little pressure to strike – in comparison to Yorkshire and Wales.
+He said there was very little pressure to strike in Salford – in comparison to Yorkshire and Wales.

-“Where I worked there were very few on strike by comparison, the vast majority had carried on working, there was no pressure to strike.”
+“Where I worked there were very few on strike.
+The vast majority had carried on working.

 “In Yorkshire, I imagine there were some people that wanted to work but because it was a close community – there was that pressure not to work.”

-Agecroft, situated in Pendlebury, found itself at the centre of a national dispute when striking miners from Yorkshire picketed the colliery in an attempt to prevent miners from returning to work.
+Agecroft, situated in Pendlebury, found itself at the centre of the national dispute when striking miners from Yorkshire picketed the colliery in an attempt to prevent miners returning to work.

 Channon believes that Agecroft was one of the first coal mines to be picketed by miners from across the Pennines.

-“We just turned up for the day shift one day, and there was just 100s of picketers and a small group of police officers.”
+“We just turned up for the day shift one day, and there was just 100s of picketers and a small group of police officers,” he said.

-“They put barriers across the enterance to stop miners who wanted to work from getting in.”
+“They put barriers across the entrance to stop miners who wanted to work from getting in.”

 Tensions escalated which led to a group of Agecroft miners planning to charge at the picketers, in an attempt to get through the gates and return to work.

-Alex recalls how the road leading to Agecroft Colliery was lined with hundreds of picketers and equally matched by hundreds of police officers, including some on horseback.
+The road leading to Agecroft Colliery was lined with hundreds of picketers matched by hundreds of police officers, including some on horseback.

 “I wondered where the hell all these officers had come from!”